The Best Patio Pond Kit, Mini-Pond Kit & Patio Fish Pond Containers 2022

 In a nutshell, Algreen’s Manhattan patio pond kit is a respectable mid-size option.
 It should blend in nicely to any décor, has enough volume to accommodate a variety of plants and animals, and comes with a few interesting features.
 If you don’t mind a potential relative lack of durability, the Manhattan kit should serve you well.
 Note that prices for this product were unavailable at the time of this writing, though the product does come with a 2-year limited warranty.

-If you’re looking for options, Blagdon’s Affinity line probably has you covered.
+If you’re looking for options, Penningtons Aquagarden line (Blagdon Affinity in the UK) probably has you covered.
 There are ten varieties, each with different shapes and sizes, so there’s a very good chance you’ll find something to suit your needs.
-Each Affinity pond also features plenty of extras to help you promote a healthy and vibrant aquatic ecosystem.
+Each pond also features plenty of extras to help you promote a healthy and vibrant aquatic ecosystem.
 These kits are truly top-of-the-line products —and they’re priced like it, too.
 Fortunately, their higher prices will get you an extremely high-quality pond along with a lot of outstanding extras.

-The Affinity line gives you a lot of choices, and you can use size to narrow down them down.
-The smallest (and cheapest) hold around 100-200 liters (about 26-52 gallons); mid-size options hold approximately 201-400 liters (52-105 gallons); and the largest hold about 401-800 liters (105-211 gallons).
+The Aquagarden line gives you a lot of choices, and you can use size to narrow down them down.
+The smallest (and cheapest) hold around 100-200 liters (about 26-52 gallons); mid-size options hold approximately 201-400 liters (52-105 gallons); and the largest hold up to 1000 liters (~300 gallons).
 Each volume range holds a corner, half-moon, and octagon model, and an oval is available in the largest size.
 There should be plenty of ways to fit one of these ponds on a patio!

-The price may be a big obstacle, but Blagdon certainly gives you what you pay for with an Affinity kit (as well as a 3-year warranty).
-While the others on this list are primarily designed to create a calming, meditative atmosphere, an Affinity pond is meant to be the center of attention on your deck.
+The price may be a big obstacle, but Pennington Aquagarden certainly gives you what you pay for with the kit (as well as a 3-year warranty).
+While the others on this list are primarily designed to create a calming, meditative atmosphere, this pond is meant to be the center of attention on your deck.
 Aside from the cost, the only downsides are that the ponds may be tough to move inside in the winter and that the black exteriors may retain excess heat in the summer.
 Otherwise, it’s hard not to think of these as the Rolls-Royces of patio pond kits.